There are three parks: Cottenham Park, Holland Garden and Morley Park.

 Cottenham Park - is named after Charles Pepys, Lord Cottenham.
 Located between Cottenham Park Road and Melbury Road with a modern pavilion, 6 tennis courts, cricket pitch and playground.
 For more information click here.

 Morley Park - was officially opened in May 2019.
-It forms the south western area of the Atkinson Morley site and was gifted to the Council by Berkley Homes for use as a public park as part of the planning consent.
+It forms the south western area of the Atkinson Morley site and was leased to the Council by Berkley Homes for use as a public park as part of the planning consent.
+Friends of Morley Park (FOMP) was set up in August 2017 to work with the Council and their maintenance contractor to improve and promote the park.
+Click on the link above to join FOMP.